 Army of the Dead – no relation to the earlier low-budget Army of the Dead (2008) about Conquistador zombies – is being labelled a groundbreaking new zombie film and a gamechanger for the genre.
 I am not entirely sure I agree with that – I mean, I don’t see much here that is likely to change the course of the zombie film.
 That said, the script does introduce some wild and interesting ideas – that the zombies having a social hierarchy including intelligent alphas; zombies going into hibernation in the dark, others being reduced to desiccated husks in the desert sunlight that can be revived with rainfall (something that we never see even though it would have made for a great scene); a zombie tiger; even zombie babies.
 Not all of these ideas work but they introduce something undeniably different into the mix.

-It is also worth note that the basic premise where a team head into a zombie quarantine zone to recover something of value was done ten months earlier in the South Korean Peninsula (2020), which had a very similar plot about a team assembled to enter a walled-off zombie infection zone to retrieve an armoured vehicle containing $20 million, while the idea was first conducted in works like Zomblies (2010) and the Dolph Lundgren starring Battle of the Damned (2013) and others like Pandemic (2016) and Redcon-1 (2018).
+It is also worth note that the basic premise where a team head into a zombie quarantine zone to recover something of value was done ten months earlier in the South Korean Peninsula (2020), which had a very similar plot about a team assembled to enter a walled-off zombie infection zone to retrieve an armoured vehicle containing $20 million, while the idea was first conducted in works like Zomblies (2010) and the Dolph Lundgren starring Battle of the Damned (2013) and others like Quarantine LA (2013), Pandemic (2016), Redcon-1 (2018) and Transit 17 (2019).
 All of these in turn draw from the basic premise of Escape from New York (1981) where a tough individualistic Kurt Russell was recruited to go into a walled-off Manhattan Island to rescue The President from among the anarchic crazies.
 Army of the Dead has also borrowed a bunch of basics from The Dirty Dozen (1967) in the recruitment of a ragtag assemblage of people with differing skills.
 What is notable here is that Snyder has made a concerted effort to make almost every single member of the team come from a different ethnic group or nationality.